 Merge Options

-When merging PDFs, often information such as JavaScript, a PDF's properties, metadata, form fields, and other content wish to be excluded from an existing PDF to be merged.
+When merging PDFs, often information such as JavaScript, a PDF's properties, metadata, form fields, and other content should be excluded from an existing PDF to be merged.
 Use the MergeOptions class to customize what is merged from an existing PDF.

 MergeOptions